 API Tokens

 API tokens provide secure, programmatic access to your organization's resources.
-Tokens are scoped to your organization and can be used to authenticate API requests without user credentials.
+Tokens are scoped to your organization and can be created with fine-grained permission scopes to limit access.

 Current Capabilities